2022-2023 Board of Directors

 I volunteered for the CPUN Transportation Committee in 2019 to help foster a safe, inviting community for pedestrians, bicyclists, skaters, runners and drivers.
 That decision led to further involvement in the community through the CPUN Board.
 Although my husband, John Colvin, and I are relatively new to Colorado, having moved here in 2017, we visited our extended family in Denver for 20 years.
 We're delighted with the wonderful neighbors in Conservatory Green and other parts of the community.
 We were also thrilled and surprised when our adult son chose to move to Denver in 2018.
 As an educator in Albuquerque and San Diego, I worked as a middle school classroom teacher, college instructor, staff developer, community liaison for a San Diego school board member, and instructional leader in literacy for grades 6-12.
 These roles gave me extensive experience in interacting with parents, students, teachers, administrators, political entities, and other community members to problem-solve inside and outside of schools.
 Community service has been my professional and personal practice throughout my adult life.

 Having been a resident of his neighborhood since 2003, I have to say I have no regrets making the move.
 I got involved in CPUN at a meeting in a pocket park in late 2003 and have enjoyed my time in the organization.
 I am the Treasurer of the CPUN Board.
 While this position isn’t as glamorous as some of the other positions, I enjoy the position and it is one of the necessary evils with any organization.
-I am also currently the webmaster for the CPUN website and think it continues to be a work in process.
-In addition to the CPUN Board, I am also serving as one of the residents’ representatives on the Public Art Committee.
-I’m very proud of the projects that have been installed to date.
-Professionally, I am a Vice President for American Express.
+Professionally, I am a Vice President Operations for Merchant Advisory Group.
 I have an undergraduate degree from the University of Illinois in Economics and Accounting and an MBA from Webster University in St. Louis.
 I have lived in Denver since 2000.
 I live with my husband, Matt and our two cats.
-I also have a son, Dion, who lives in Fort Lauderdale, FL.
+I also have a son, Dion, who also lives in Denver.
 My hobbies are traveling, working around the house and bridge.

 My wife and I moved to the North End of Central Park in 2020 and were drawn by the neighborhood’s sense of community, commitment to sustainability, interesting architecture, and parks.
 We’ve since started a family and feel lucky to call this place our home – I feel privileged to be part of this organization and look forward to serving the community.